carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### TaskForce

-The CarpentryCon TaskForce, was created in 2017 by the volunteers from the community with an intention to organize the inaugural CarpentryCon conference.
+The CarpentryCon TaskForce was created in 2017 by the volunteers from the community with an intention to organize the inaugural CarpentryCon conference.
 The team worked out the initial plan and idea for the conference (including its name), and kept recruiting the volunteers and passed over the role of organising the meeting.
 The current Organizing TaskForce comprises of both volunteers and The Carpentries staff members.
 With the conference approaching, several help joined in from The Carpentries to form 'Travel Support TaskForce' and 'Diversity and Inclusion TaskForce' and extended their help in addressing specific concerns related to the conference.
 Several of the TaskForce members will be at the conference, so stop by and say Hi to us and let us know if you have any suggestions or interest in joining us for the next conference.

 - Current members of the Organizing TaskForce: Fotis Psomopoulos (Chair), Malvika Sharan (Secretary), Belinda Weaver (The Carpentries), SherAaron Hurt (The Carpentries), Mark Laufersweiler (on-site facilitator), Danielle Quinn (Social media manager), Ivo Arrey (on site help)
 -- Common email: carpentrycon@carpentries.org, contact them for a specific topic: http://www.carpentrycon.org/#contact